siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-role-of-deception-technology-in-modern-cybersecurity.md

-In this blog post, we will explore the growing role of deception technology in modern cybersecurity, focusing on how honeypots and intrusion detection systems (IDS) work together to protect networks from both external and internal threats.
+In this article, we will explore the growing role of deception technology in modern cybersecurity, focusing on how honeypots and intrusion detection systems (IDS) work together to protect networks from both external and internal threats.
 ## 1. **Understanding Deception Technology**